Car bomb in central Turkey kills 3, wounds 18

 There was no immediate claim of responsibility.
 Bomb attacks in Kayseri are almost unheard of with most raids occurring further east in Turkey's predominantly Kurdish southeast, although militants have carried out isolated attacks in Ankara and western cities.

-PKK guerillas vowed to step up their fight against the Turkish state last year and have launched a series of attacks against Turkish security forces, killing scores of people.
+PKK guerrillas vowed to step up their fight against the Turkish state last year and have launched a series of attacks against Turkish security forces, killing scores of people.

 Speaking hours after the blast, Prime Minister Tayyip Erdogan vowed to continue fighting the PKK.